 The sun’s starting to peek out and the snow’s just about gone, so that must mean that summer is right around the corner.
-If you enjoy spending time outdoors and enjoying nature like we do, you probably will be spending a lot of time this summer out on the trails and hiking.
+If you enjoy spending time outdoors and enjoying nature as we do, you probably will be spending a lot of time this summer out on the trails and hiking.

 If you’re going to be spending the entire day out on the trails, you should definitely have the proper nutrition!
-Pack lots of energy filled snacks, such as protein bars and trail mix.
-If you’re going on a day hike, sandwiches are a great way to fill-up without busting your pack.
+Pack lots of energy-filled snacks, such as protein bars and trail mix.
+If you’re going on a day hike, sandwiches are a great way to fill up without busting your pack.
 Make sure to clean up your trash after you finish your lunch!

 Plenty of Water

-The essential part of a great trail day is making sure that you’re fully hydrated!
+The essential part of a great hiking day is making sure that you’re fully hydrated!
 Start early by getting hydrated a few days before and pack plenty of water so you have some to drink during your hike!
 This is especially true for the summer when the heat can make you dehydrated faster than you realize.
 We like to keep our HYDAWAY bottles with us on the trail to ensure that we stay hydrated on those especially hot days!

 If you’re hiking at a high elevation, this is absolutely crucial!
 Protecting your skin from harsh UV rays is important, especially in the summer.
-Not only does it prevent you from getting a sunburn, it also helps to protect against skin cancer in the future.
-Light long-sleeve clothing, hats and sunscreen are your skin’s best friend for long summer hikes!
+Not only does it prevent you from getting a sunburn, but it also helps to protect against skin cancer in the future.
+Light long-sleeve clothing, hats, and sunscreen are your skin’s best friend for long summer hikes!

 Handkerchief, Bandana or Towel

-Long socks are a must for your hiking boots, but if you’re prone to blisters, having moleskin or blister bandages on hand are crucial to making it through long hikes.
+Long socks are a must for your hiking boots, but if you’re prone to blisters, having moleskin or blister bandages on hand is crucial to making it through long hikes.
 You don’t want to turn around after only a mile because of a horrible blister, so it’s a good idea to keep some handy just in case.

-Flashlights, whistles and signal mirrors are always good to have on a hike just in case of extreme emergencies.
+Flashlights, whistles, and signal mirrors are always good to have on a hike just in case of extreme emergencies.
 If you’re out hiking around sunset, having adequate light is important to find your way back.
 Flashlights and headlamps are a great thing to have, and when used in combination with whistles and signal mirrors, can really help get you out of a sticky situation if trouble does arise.

 We love heading outdoors for the summer and we want to help ensure that you’re safe and secure when out on the trail.
 If you’re heading outdoors with your HYDAWAY, be sure to take pictures with us by using the #HYDAWAY hashtag!
 Happy hiking!